jkbstrmen/snark-tool/README.md

 ```
 Basic usage is that snark-tool takes input file, read graphs from specified format.
 Then applies/perform specified procedures (in this case edge colouring) over graphs and at the end writes graphs to output file.

-When we have specified configuration file with name snark-tool.yml we can start snark-tool using command:
+When we have specified configuration file with name snark-tool.yml we can start snark-tool using terminal command:

-    ./snark-tool run snark-tool.yml
+    snark-tool run snark-tool.yml

 For full description of available procedures and its configuration see [procedures.md](https://github.com/jkbstrmen/snark-tool/blob/develop/procedures.md).